MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/teams-for-nonprofit-landing-page.md

 # Teams for Nonprofit organizations

-Nonprofit organizations have a lot of unique business needs that Microsoft 365 and Microsoft Teams can help with.
+Nonprofit organizations have many unique business needs that Microsoft 365 and Microsoft Teams can help with.
 In particular, nonprofits often rely on a large volume of volunteers to help achieve their mission outcomes.
 So coordinating and communicating with internal staff and volunteers is key.

 The following templates are designed specifically for nonprofit organizations.
 Use these templates to empower your staff and engage volunteers.